Google Wins Small AI Battles With Updates, But Is Losing The AI War In Its Search Results

 According to a new study by Originality.AI, AI content in Google's top search results tripled from 2.3% to 10.2% despite Google’s strong stance against AI spam.

 Bottom line- Google is facing an existential threat and is currently losing the AI war.
-We should expect harsher and more frequent updates from the tech giant in the months to come.”COLLINGWOOD, ONTARIO, CANADA, March 27, 2024 /EINPresswire.com/ -- According to a new study by Originality.AI, the most accurate AI content detection solution on the market, AI content in Google search results rose from 2.3% before GPT-2 to 10.2% by March 2024- tripling over five years despite Google’s strong stance against AI spam.
+We should expect harsher and more frequent updates from the tech giant in the months to come.””COLLINGWOOD, ONTARIO, CANADA, April 3, 2024 /EINPresswire.com/ -- According to a new study by Originality.AI, the most accurate AI content detection solution on the market, AI content in Google search results rose from 2.3% before GPT-2 to 10.2% by March 2024- tripling over five years despite Google’s strong stance against AI spam.

 — Jonathan Gillham, CEO